gassayping/tmux-peek.nvim/README.md

 `:TmuxPeek` opens a floating window with the leftmost tmux window opened.

-⚠️ tmux-peek.nvim uses terminal mode.
-When in terminal mode, use `<C-\><C-N>` to exit insert mode ⚠️
+`tmux-peek.nvim` uses terminal mode.
+When in terminal mode, use `<C-\><C-N>` to exit insert mode. *Use `:h terminal` for more information on terminal mode.*

-Use `:h terminal` for more information on terminal mode.
+⚠️ Using `tmux-peek.nvim` to open the same tmux window that neovim is open in will cause resizing issues

 ## Installation